GoogleCloudPlatform/gke-networking-recipes/multi-cluster-gateway/multi-cluster-gateway-basic/README.md

 ## Deploy the target applications across multiple clusters

 Deploy the resources for the first application to `gke-1`.
-This includes the Namespace, Deployment, Service, and ServiceExport objects for the application.
+This includes the Namespace, Deployment, and Service objects for the application.

 ```
 $ cat gke-1/app-v1.yaml